pbklink/motif-core/etc/motif-core.api.md

         // (undocumented)
         used: boolean;
     }
-    // Warning: (ae-incompatible-release-tags) The symbol "RecordValuesChangedEventHandler" is marked as @public, but its signature references "GridRecordInvalidatedValue" which is marked as @internal
-    //
     // (undocumented)
     export type RecordValuesChangedEventHandler = (this: void, recordIdx: Integer, invalidatedValues: GridRecordInvalidatedValue[]) => void;
 }